A commonly question raised by many, “Should I get a double boiler or a heat exchanger?”.

 On sight, Italian Espresso has a hazelnut-coloured froth, verging on dark brown with tawny hinges.
 This cream has a very fine texture, which means that its mesh is tight and large or small bubbles are absent.
 The nose reveals an intense scent with notes of flowers, fruits, toasted bread and chocolate.
 All of these sensations are felt also after swallowing the coffee in the long lasting aroma that remains for several seconds, sometimes even for minutes.
 Its taste is round, substantial and smooth.
 Sour and bitter are well balanced and neither one prevails over the other.
 Astringency is absent or barely perceptible.

-In short, the espresso should be well balanced, with acidity and bitterness, with a lovely blossom of floral or fruity notes, along nutty profiles.
+In short, the espresso should be well balanced in its acidity and bitterness, with a lovely blossom of floral or fruity notes, along nutty profiles.
 This may not appeal to everyone but this is generally how coffee is appreciated around the world for decades.

 From many test taste, it’s found that heat exchanger releases a wider spectrum of characters that are closer to the criteria.
-Why so?
+Why is that so?

-It’s long been known that the pressure profiling machines or spring lever espresso machines, produce the best tasting espressos.
+It’s long been known that the pressure profiling machines or spring lever espresso machines, produce the best-tasting espressos.
 These machines have a pressure that moves all the time.
 They are not stable, not producing straight-line temperature or pressure profiles.
 They are known to express a wider spectrum of flavours and tame the harsher astringents in espresso.
 These machines, don’t have a uniform extraction pattern, it’s dynamic and have a declining pressure profile.

 Heat and pressure can play a similar effect.
 The higher the heat or temperature, the more energy it brings to the coffee during extraction, the more bitter and less sour the espresso gets.
 If the heat is hitting too high, it easily diminishes the delicate flowery and fruity aroma.
 So with a declining heat or pressure profile, it draws out a wider spectrum of flavours from the two ends.
 At the same time, balancing the bitterness and sourness as it doesn’t stay at one point.

 It is actually not a bad idea for a machine to have a declining heat profile found in heat exchangers.
 During extraction, the first few seconds will have ample oil from the beans extracted, this is the part that gives the flavour with the least astringent.
 The second phase of the extraction, normally after the 15th second, is more about adding volume to make a bigger espresso than flavours.
 From that point on, colloid from the lipid oil in the coffee starts to run out.
 These colloids have an effect of being receptors to the bitterness, and every bit more without the colloids increases the amount of astringent which can overwhelm the flavours in the coffee.
-As such, a declining profile which bring less hot water and less energy to draw the astringents in the last part of the extraction may do well for a dark roast.
+As such, a declining temperature profile that brings less hot water and less energy to draw the astringents in the last part of the extraction may do very well for a dark roast.

-However, if your coffee is of a lighter roast, or you choose to dose at a higher amount.
-Increasing the temperature, having a straight line profile, might not be a bad idea.
-As the heavy dose of coffee you use, will mean an increase of existing colloids to withstand a longer extraction before releasing the astringents.
+However, if your coffee is of a lighter roast, or you choose to use a lot of coffee for your extraction.
+Increasing the temperature, having a straight-line profile, might not be a bad idea.
+As the heavy dose of coffee you use will mean an increase of colloids to have the stamina to withstand a longer extraction before releasing the astringents.